App Version: 6.6

 - Use the Recorder view to create audio recordings with your device's internal or a suitable external microphone or another external sound source.
 The files are saved to the app's documents folder.

-- The Files view shows a list of the files in the documents folder: audio files, cancelled recordings, and impulse response archives.
+- The Files view shows a list of the files in the (local and iCloud Drive) documents folders of the app: audio files, cancelled recordings, and impulse response archives.
 You can play audio files with or without added reverb.
 Action menus offer additional functionality like moving files to/from iCloud (if you have enabled iCloud usage for Rooms!).
 Starting with Rooms!
 5.0, there can also be image files in the documents folder, which you can use to decorate the preset buttons.

 - The Parameters view lets you select the reverb type (iOS Audio Unit reverb or convolution reverb) and change the parameters of the reverb.
 This can be done while audio is playing, so the resulting effect can be heard immediately.
 When you are happy with the outcome, you can create an audio file with reverb, which you can transfer to other apps for further processing.
 You can also save the reverb parameters in a user preset.
 For iOS reverb, there are buttons for loading a preset from a list of factory presets or user presets.